 · By February 7th complete a preliminary signup on the JOT website so that we can evaluate our numbers.

 · By February 15th Final registration due on the JOT Website.

-· By February 15th Sign up their interpretation selections on the JOT website.
+· By February 15th Sign up interpretation selections on the JOT website.

 · By February 15th Sign up OO and INF titles on the JOT website.

 - Sign up the judges you are using for your school obligation on the JOT website.

 - Have all the judges, including coaches, complete the Formsite application. http://fs16.formsite.com/HITW/form10/index.html